Mar 20, 2021

 Because the less you can care about what markets do, the more powerful and stress-free your position is.
 Let’s keep this in mind before we go speculating with our financial futures and think it’s investing.

 Investing announcement: The low-cost broker I’ve been testing since last year – Pearler – now offer joint accounts.
 They’ve also rolled out a new Auto-invest feature: you can deposit small amounts and trigger an automatic purchase when you hit a chosen threshold (like $1,000).
 This was a hotly requested feature, so it’s good to see they’ve built it.

-Pearler is also officially out of beta-mode.
 If you’d like to join, you can sign up here (free brokerage on your first investment).
-Full disclosure: As a customer and affiliate, this blog receives a small referral fee if you sign up using my link.
+Full disclosure: As an affiliate, this blog receives a small referral fee if you sign up using my link.